 If you want the professional, business-y side of things, you’ll find that lower on the page.
-But if you want the real, day-to-day me, then here’s the un-cut, up-close and personal stuff about who I am and why I do what I do.
-Grab some hot chocolate or iced tea (1/4-sweet-3/4-unsweet, of course) and let’s get to know one another a little better!
+But if you want the real, day-to-day me, then here’s the un-cut, up-close-and-personal stuff about who I am, what I do, and why I feel it matters.
+Grab some hot chocolate or sweet tea and let’s get to know one another a little better.

-However, five years after our move, in 2009, chronic disease rocked my world.
-Diagnosed with severe, aggressive and debilitating Rheumatoid Arthritis (and some other fun things like Addison’s, Sjogrens, and dysautonomia, to name a few…) I felt the sting of living with chronic illness and disability, and watched helplessly as it took its toll on my body, my career, my family, our friends, small business, finances, and every.single.area.of.my.life.
+Five years after our move, in 2009 chronic illness rocked my world.
+As in, turned it completely upside-down.
+Diagnosed with severe, aggressive and debilitating rheumatoid arthritis, I felt the sting of living with chronic illness and disability, and I watched helplessly as it took its toll on my body, my career, my family, our friends, our small business, finances, and every.single.area.of.my.life.

 You are never, ever alone.

-It is my hope that you can find education about successfully living a chronic life, feel encouraged by the stories, tips and spiritual resources, and that you feel empowered by the knowledge and community you find here.
-And hopefully we can enjoy a laugh or two together, for laughter really is good medicine.
+It’s my hope that you find education here about successfully living a chronic life, feel encouraged by the stories, tips and resources, and that you feel empowered by the help you find here, especially on the admin side of sick.

 Please visit often, join the dialog, and pass the site along to everyone you know who’s affected by chronic illness.
 I hope you are blessed greatly and will, indeed, win over chronic and find joy in your journey.